nevyn/spotcache/docs/index.markdown

 Performance
 -------------------
 In short: Insertion and fetching gets faster per byte with bigger objects.
-Insertion scales [proportionality] with increasing number of objects, while lookup/fetch time remains constant.
+Insertion scales [proportionality] with increasing number of objects, while lookup/fetch time remains constant (about 1ms, regardless of object count or object size at the ranges I'm measuring).

 [Todo: Some pretty graphs]